Click here to read this column written by Rod Turner for Forbes.

 Those expectations are difficult to reconcile with the need to slow down and wrestle with existing securities rules and regulations, and the confusion and expense that come from learning about them and complying with them.

-So when a U.S. entrepreneur reaches the conclusion that their ICO must comply with one or other U.S. securities regulation and accepts that there will be a significant cost, plus time and effort involved, what approach will work best?
+So when a U.S. entrepreneur reaches the conclusion that their ICO must comply with one or other U.S. securities regulations and accepts that there will be a significant cost, plus time and effort involved, what approach will work best?
 This is where I see some good potential.

-SEC compliant ICOs also known as Security Token Offerings (STOs)
+SEC-compliant ICOs also known as Security Token Offerings (STOs)